KyoriPowered/pydisgit/README.md

 pydisgit has the following optional environment variables that you can use to customize your instance:

 - `PYDISGIT_IGNORED_BRANCHES_REGEX` - A regex pattern for branches that should be ignored
-- `PYDISGIT_IGNORED_BRANCHES` - A comma seperated list of branches that should be ignored
+- `PYDISGIT_IGNORED_BRANCHES` - A comma separated list of branches that should be ignored
-- `PYDISGIT_IGNORED_USERS` - A comma seperated list of users that should be ignored
+- `PYDISGIT_IGNORED_USERS` - A comma separated list of users that should be ignored
-- `PYDISGIT_IGNORED_PAYLOADS` - A comma seperated list of webhook events that should be ignored
+- `PYDISGIT_IGNORED_PAYLOADS` - A comma separated list of webhook events that should be ignored

 ### deployment